Grants and tenders

 Western Australian State Government tenders

-All State Government departments and agencies must advertise tenders valued at over $50,000 on the Tenders WA web portal.
+All WA State Government departments and agencies must advertise tenders valued at over $50,000 on the Tenders WA web portal.
 You can register on this site and receive notifications of advertised tenders relevant to your business or industry.
 Information on the process of tendering for agency contracts can be found at the Department of Finance Government procurement website.

 The Department of Finance has published a Guide to Tendering with Western Australian Public Authorities which outlines Government procurement policies, information on the tendering process and tips on how to submit a response.
 Free seminars such as New to Quotes and tenders are available for metropolitan businesses through the Department of Finance.